-In 2011 the two areas that received overwhelming improvement with NA attendance were family relationship, where 95% of our members stated enrichment: and social connection, which was realized by 89% of the respondents.
-NA literature states that active addiction is marked by increased isolation and destruction with relationships.
+Overall improvement in quality of life is powerfully evident in these responses.
+In 2024, two areas in which we could see overwhelming improvement with NA meeting attendance were family relationships, where 89% of respondents reported improvement; and social connection, which was realized by 86% of respondents.
+NA's literature states that active addiction is marked by increased isolation and destruction of relationships.
 Recovery in NA has helped survey respondents to repair the damage in their lives from drug addiction.

-Copyright © 2006-2012 by Narcotics Anonymous World Services, Inc. All Rights Reserved
+Copyright © 2006 - 2025 by Narcotics Anonymous World Services, Inc. • All Rights Reserved